MartinaShenoda/LibertyFamilyDentistry/README.md

 - [ ] Online appointment booking
 - [ ] Automated appointment reminders
 - [ ] Patient portal for records & billing

----

-Let me know if you’d like any modifications! 🚀